-I'm not afraid to speak out and start a much needed revolution.
+I'm not afraid to speak out and start a much-needed revolution.
 We need to put a stop to these deeply troubling occurrences.
 I am Usain Bolt and this is my 100m sprint Olympic final.

-Here's 7 reasons points to prove that nights out are an enormous pain in the hoop.
+Here are 7 reasons points to prove that nights out are an enormous pain in the hoop.